More than two decades after a woman was killed in an Irish village, French prosecutors hope to close the case

 The poem, "I'm feeling like John Wayne" describes a man aggrieved.
 The prose is pained and indignant -- a mood that's worlds away from the roar of laughter that flows from inside the packed pub.

-Schull, a picturesque fishing village nestled along the craggy coastline of Ireland's southern-most peninsula, sees a very short tourist season.
+Schull, a picturesque fishing village nestled along the craggy coastline of Ireland's southernmost peninsula, sees a very short tourist season.
 But today, the rural community of 700 people is enjoying the atmosphere as hundreds flood the streets for its annual international film festival.

 The area of West Cork however, is no stranger to foreigners.
-It's long-served as an outpost for artists from across the globe seeking solace and space, with its holiday homes and winding roads well traversed by wealthy travelers looking to disconnect from the daily grind.
+It's long served as an outpost for artists from across the globe seeking solace and space, with its holiday homes and winding roads well traversed by wealthy travelers looking to disconnect from the daily grind.

 Bailey is one of those "blow-ins," a local term to describe a person not born in the locality.
 The Manchester, UK-born former journalist moved to the area in 1991 with a plan to focus on his writing and poetry, enticed by the lure of the area.